blitzingeagle/VehicleSuperRes/README.md

 ```bash
 python convert.py video
 ```
-Without specifying input parameters, the image batches are taken from the `videos/` directory from the root folder.
+Without specifying input parameters, the video is taken from the `videos/input.avi` from the root folder.
 By default, the output would be placed in the `frames/` directory.
-A subdirectory will be created for each `avi` video file using the file's base name.
+A subdirectory will be created for the `avi` video file using the file's base name.
 Its contents will be `jpg` images for each of the video's frames in the following format:
 ```text
 frame0000001.jpg
 frame0000002.jpg